openfaas/faas-netes/chart/sqs-connector/README.md

-# OpenFaaS PRO SQS Connector
+# OpenFaaS Pro SQS Connector

 The SQS connector can be used to invoke functions from an AWS SQS queue.